 MATERIALS (Makes Approx. 14 Refills)

-- 1 x 500ml Spray Bottle (reuse an old one or buy one like this)
+- 1 x 500ml Empty Spray Bottle

 - 500ml Liquid Castile Soap

-Step 3) Add 15 – 20 drops of essential oil.
+HOW TO MAKE IT Step 1) Fill your spray bottle almost to the top with cold tap water.
+Leave space for the Castile Soap and the spray pump Step 2) Add 3-4 big squirts of castile soap (about 3-4 Tbs) Step 3) (optional) Add 15 - 20 drops of essential oil.
 I like to blend peppermint and tea tree (1 : 1) because of their high antibacterial properties and their wonderful aromatherapeutic values.
 Orange and peppermint are nice together, and so are lemon and rosemary.
-You don’t need to use organic oils if you don’t want to, and this is also a great way to use up any older oils stashed away in the cupboards.
+You don't need to use organic oils if you don't want to, and this is also a great way to use up any older oils stashed away in the cupboards.

-Just like any other multi-purpose cleaner, apply your natural cleaning spray to an appropriate surface and wash off with a damp cloth.
+HOW TO USE IT Just like any other multi-purpose cleaner, apply your natural cleaning spray to an appropriate surface and wash off with a damp cloth.
 For shiny or stainless steel surfaces, an additional buff with a dry cloth is required to avoid streaks.

 NOTES

-- You may have noticed this isn’t an exact science.
-That’s because I’m not inclined to care about following an exact recipe for natural cleaning products.
+- You may have noticed this recipe isn't an exact science.
+That's because I'm not inclined to care about following an exact recipe for natural cleaning products.
 Who on earth is?!
-But although the recipe is a little rough, it’s forgiving – even if your ratio isn’t always perfect.
+But although the recipe is a little rough, it's forgiving - even if your ratio isn't always perfect.

 - Don’t add vinegar to this natural cleaning spray recipe.
 Vinegar with counteract the Castile Soap.